Tareqmohamed/Multimeadia-Encoding-And-Decoding-Algorithmes/README.md

+# GUI Encoding and Decoding

+This repository contains two Python files, GUI_Encoding.py and GUI_Decoding.py, that can encode and decode text using different encodings.
+These scripts were designed to be used with a GUI for easier access.

-The Algorithmes:
+# The Algorithms:
 > Run Length Encoding

-> Varible Length Encoding
+> Variable Length Encoding

 > Huffman